United States responses to the COVID-19 pandemic: Protests and public disruptions

 Starting in late May, large-scale protests against police brutality in at least two hundred U.S. cities in response to the murder of George Floyd raised concerns of a resurgence of the virus due to the close proximity of protesters.
 Fauci said it could be a "perfect set-up for the spread of the virus", and that "masks can help, but it's masks plus physical separation."
-One study found an increase in cases, while the Associated Press reported that there is little evidence for such an assertion.
+One study found an increase in cases, while the Associated Press reported that there was little evidence for such an assertion.

 On January 6, 2021, supporters of President Donald Trump stormed the United States Capitol building to disrupt the certification of Joe Biden's electoral victory.
 At least one activist participated in the riot despite a recent positive COVID-19 diagnosis, and few members of the crowd wore face coverings, with many coming from out of town.
 A group of maskless Republicans sheltering in place were recorded refusing masks offered by Representative Lisa Blunt Rochester (D-DE), and as many as two hundred congressional staffers reportedly sheltered in various rooms inside the Capitol, further increasing the risk of transmission.
-Four members of Congress have since tested positive after having sheltered in place with unmasked members of Congress during the January 6 Capitol riot.
+Four members of Congress tested positive after sheltering in place with unmasked members of Congress during the January 6 Capitol riot.